 These costs are typically not covered by the standard contingency fee agreement, and most law firms will cover these expenses as they arise, but the client will need to reimburse the firm for these costs if they are granted an award.

 If you were injured on the job and have questions about retaining an attorney to represent you in a workers’ compensation claim, or need more details about the costs involved, contact DDB Law or call 888-648-5999 to schedule your free initial consultation today.

 Many people do not understand the difference between a workers’ compensation case and a personal injury lawsuit.
 But a Florida employee who is injured on the job will need to be able to make the important distinctions that exist between the two.

 Workers’ Compensation Basics

-Workers compensation benefits are available to a worker who is hurt on the job, regardless who, if anyone, was at fault for the injury.
-Florida workers’ compensation laws cover most but not all employees, although certain classes of employees are typically excluded, such as:
+Workers compensation benefits are available to any worker who is hurt on the job, regardless of who, if anyone, was at fault for the injury.
+Florida workers’ compensation laws cover most but not all employees.
+Certain classes of employees are typically excluded, such as:

 - Independent contractors

 - Business owners

 - Casual workers